axtk/routescape/README.md

 The interface of the `route` object consists of the following parts:

-- responsible for SPA navigation via the History API
+- SPA navigation via the History API:
     - `.assign()`, `.replace()`, `.reload()`, and readonly properties: `.href`, `.pathname`, `.search`, `.hash`, semantically similar to `window.location`;
     - `.back()`, `.forward()`, `.go(delta)`, corresponding to the [`history` methods](https://developer.mozilla.org/en-US/docs/Web/API/History#instance_methods);
-- responsible for route matching:
+- route matching:
     - `.matches(value)`, checking whether the current location matches the given `value`;
     - `.match(value)`, returning matched parameters if the given `value` is a regular expression and `null` if the current location doesn't match the `value`.

-The `route` object has a number of route navigation methods: `assign()`,

-Previous examples are focused on the declarative route navigation via route link component `<A>` and route matching via `withRoute()`, the second part of the value returned from the `useRoute()` hook.
-The first part allows for the imperative route navigation.

 ## Location provider